I just want to work with other vets again. No one else understands.

 AVAR knows it can.
-We call this unique approach to discovering the past while helping people in the present ‘Rehabilitation Archaeology’.
+We call this unique approach to helping veterans discover their future by uncovering the past ‘Rehabilitation Archaeology’.

 Archaeological excavation is incredibly effective in creating strong, cohesive groups.
 This already occurs on digs around the world as the volunteers bond around the shared sense of adventure and accomplishment.
 For many it is this social element as much as an interest in the past that keeps them coming back year after year.
 AVAR takes this aspect of the excavation environment and enhances it by introducing staff members with leadership and team-building skills honed through years or decades of military service.